piotrmaslanka/yandex-conqueror/README.md

 Ways to run this repo?
 ======================

-A a Docker container as a backend with a Cassandra runner.
+As a Docker container as a backend with a Cassandra runner.

 To run the scraper: